jiapulidoar/FuturePresentation/source.md

 H:
 ## Problem
 <!-- .slide: data-background="#7E2121"  -->
-> But while many groups have built small quantum computing devices in the past, most of these have only been hard-wired to solve a single problem, and any reprogramming requires **complex physics**.
+>While many groups have built small quantum computing devices in the past,
+>most of these have only been hard-wired to solve a single problem, and any reprogramming requires **complex physics**.

 H:
 ## Findings
- >This new device is different, because it's easily reprogrammable, and it's already been shown to solve three algorithms in a single step, something that would require several operations for a normal computer to calculate.
+This new device is different
+ >Because it's easily reprogrammable, and it's already been shown to solve three algorithms in a single step, something that would require several operations for a normal computer to calculate.

 V:
 ## Algortims
->The team reprogrammed the device to run three problems that quantum computers are known to be able to solve:
+>The team reprogrammed the device to run three problems that quantum computers are known to be able to solve.

+V:
 * Quantum Fourier Transform algorithm (70 percent).

+V:
 * the Bernstein-Vazirani algorithm (90 percent successful)

+V:
 *  the Deutsch-Jozsa algorithm (which it could complete with 95 percent success rate)